 What do they say, “people make plans and God laughs”?
 My plans were to have two children close in age, and then, maybe, even have a third.
 My plans didn’t count.
 The universe had other plans.

-It took four and a half years of “trying” for me to get pregnant with my son.
+It took four and a half years of “trying” for me to get pregnant with my second child.
 Those were a long and hard four and a half years.
-I knew I should just be happy, because I was blessed with the most amazing daughter (and husband) but I loved being a mother and desperately wanted a second child.
+I knew I should just be happy, because I was blessed with the most amazing child (and husband) but I loved being a mother and desperately wanted a second child.
 So instead of happy I was, at least part of the time, frantic and sad.

 We tried a number of medical interventions – everything short of in vitro.
 And one month, the first month we included hormonal medication in our process, the doctor we were seeing was convinced I was going to get pregnant.
 In fact, the nurses were convinced I was pregnant.
 But I didn’t and I wasn’t.